What Is Stage 3 Kidney Disease?

 Potential symptoms of stage 3 kidney disease include:

 While stage 3 kidney disease indicates a decline in kidney function, there are still many treatment options available to manage the disease and symptoms, as well as slow disease progression.
+Treatment options vary depending on an individual’s overall condition, but often involve lifestyle changes, as well as medications to treat underlying related conditions.

 From a lifestyle standpoint, you should: